List of modern great powers: Ottoman Empire (1453–1875)

+Portugal (1415–1822)

+The Portuguese Empire was the first empire with land on all continents, as well as the earliest and longest-lived of the Western European colonial empires, lasting from 1415 to 1999.
+Portugal's small size and population restricted the empire, in the 16th century and beyond, to a collection of small but well-defended outposts along the African coasts, alongside three vast colonies, Angola, Mozambique and Brazil.
+For most of the 16th century, the Portuguese Indian Armadas, then one of the strongest navies in shipbuilding and naval artillery, dominated most of the Atlantic Ocean south of the Canary Islands, the Indian Ocean, and the western Pacific Ocean.
+The height of the empire was reached in the 16th century; but isolation and competition against new colonial empires like the British, French and Dutch, started its long and gradual decline.
+After the 18th century, Portugal focused on the colonization of Brazil as well as its African possessions.
+However, following the Liberal Revolution of 1820, Brazil soon declared independence and the Portuguese Empire lost its most prized possession.

+Spain (1469–1815)

-In the 16th century Spain and Portugal were in the vanguard of European global exploration and colonial expansion and the opening of trade routes across the oceans, with trade flourishing across the Atlantic Ocean between Spain and the Americas and across the Pacific Ocean between Asia-Pacific and Mexico via the Philippines.
+After the crowns of Castile and Aragon united in 1469, modern Spain began to emerge as a great power.
+Besides conquering the Emirate of Granada and completing the Reconquista, in the 16th century, Spain was in the vanguard of European global exploration and colonial expansion and the opening of trade routes across the oceans, with trade flourishing across the Atlantic Ocean between Spain and the Americas and across the Pacific Ocean between the Asia–Pacific and Mexico via the Philippines.
 Conquistadors toppled the Aztec, Inca, and Maya civilizations, and laid claim to vast stretches of land in North and South America.
-For a long time, the Spanish Empire dominated the oceans with its navy and ruled the European battlefield with its infantry, the famous tercios.
-Spain enjoyed a cultural golden age in the 16th and 17th centuries as Europe's foremost power.
+For a long time, the Spanish Empire dominated the oceans with its navy and ruled the battlefield with its infantry, the effective tercios.
+Spain enjoyed a cultural golden age in the 16th and 17th centuries as Europe's foremost power, with the largest economy of all nations during at least half of the 16th century.

-From 1580 to 1640 the Spanish Empire and the Portuguese Empire were conjoined in a personal union of its Habsburg monarchs, during the period of the Iberian Union, though the empires continued to be administered separately.
+From 1580 to 1640, the Spanish Empire and the Portuguese Empire were conjoined in a personal union of its Habsburg monarchs, during the period of the Iberian Union, though the empires continued to be administered separately.

-From the middle of the 16th century silver and gold from the American mines increasingly financed the military capability of Habsburg Spain, then the foremost global power, in its long series of European and North African wars.
+From the middle of the 16th century, silver and gold from the American mines increasingly financed the military capability of Habsburg Spain, then the foremost global power, in its long series of European, American and North African wars.
 Until the loss of its American colonies in the 19th century, Spain maintained one of the largest empires in the world, even though it suffered fluctuating military and economic fortunes from the 1640s.
-Confronted by the new experiences, difficulties and suffering created by empire-building, Spanish thinkers formulated some of the first modern thoughts on natural law, sovereignty, international law, war, and economics – they even questioned the legitimacy of imperialism – in related schools of thought referred to collectively as the School of Salamanca.
+Confronted by new experiences, Spanish thinkers formulated some of the first modern thoughts on natural law, sovereignty, international law, war, and economics, going as far as questioning the legitimacy of imperialism, in related schools of thought referred to collectively as the School of Salamanca.